 Macular degeneration is an eye disease associated with ageing.
-It is most commonly referred to as Age-Related Macular Degeneration (AMD).
+It is often referred to as Age-Related Macular Degeneration (AMD).
 It is a leading cause of vision loss in Americans 60 years of age and older.

 AMD occurs in two forms: wet and dry.